fstnetwork/module-api/API_Reference/Wallet/getTransferHistory.md

       - **`symbol`** \<string>
         - Asset symbol.
       - **`value`** \<string>
         - Amount of asset has been transferred.
+The format is Decimaled Number.
       - **`decimals`** \<string>
         - Asset decimals.
       - **`transactionHash`** \<string>